 After assembling the analytical package, the package is forwarded for review.

 Worksheet Check -A second qualified analyst or supervisor will review the package prior to it being forwarded to the responsible Branch level reviewing official.
 This reviewer inspects the package for accuracy and completeness, and if any errors or omissions are discovered, returns it to the analyst for correction.
 Once this reviewer determines the worksheets and supporting documentation are satisfactory, they will sign and date in Block 13 on the first page of the worksheet.
 If not performed by the supervisor, the package is forwarded to the responsible branch or section level supervisor for further review and classification.

 Supervisor Review - Following the worksheet check, the responsible branch or section level supervisor reviews it for accuracy and completeness.
 If any errors or omissions are discovered, it will be returned to initial reviewer or the analyst for correction.
-Once the reviewing supervisor determines that the worksheets and supporting documentation are satisfactory, he or she completes Block 13 (if it is not already completed as a result of an analyst review), and enters their conclusions, related program assignment, and sample classification codes into the FACTS system.
+Once the reviewing supervisor determines that the worksheets and supporting documentation are satisfactory, he or she completes Block 13 (if it is not already completed as a result of an analyst review), and enters their conclusions, related program assignment, and sample classification codes into FACTS or LIMS application.

 Follow-Up Actions - If the data compiled by the analyst is insufficient or inadequate to determine the sample’s compliance status, the responsible supervisor will contact the client (e.g. compliance officer, investigator, Center) to discuss and identify additional actions to resolve this situation.

 Sample classifications are defined in part 3.8 Definitions.